Former Trump adviser Michael Flynn pleaded the Fifth during meeting with Jan. 6 committee

 Flynn has perpetuated Trump’s baseless claims that widespread voting fraud cost him the election, false complaints embraced by the mob that stormed the Capitol to stop the confirmation of Joe Biden’s electoral college win.
 The attack resulted in five dead and injuries to 140 members of law enforcement.

-Warrington said that the committee’s “insistence on proceeding with this deposition while this matter is still being litigated left General Flynn with no other choice” and called it “political theater.”
+Warrington said the committee’s “insistence on proceeding with this deposition while this matter is still being litigated left General Flynn with no other choice” and called it “political theater.”

 “Most of the questions lacked any relation to the legislative purpose contained in House Resolution 503, and many were clearly sourced from fringe news and conspiracy websites and rumors.
 No American should have to endure such harassment by the legislative branch of our government,” Warrington said.